mariuszm/ng-devstack/README.md

 ## Additional info

-All styles (as well as scripts and templates) added to `src/app/` and `src/common/` should be included to the project automatically - except to `src/sass/` folder.
-Files put into `src/sass/` must be manually imported in `src/sass/main.scss` file (you may want to set custom order for loading your styles).
-If files located in `src/sass/` are not imported in `src/sass/main.scss`, they will not work!
+All styles (as well as scripts and templates) added to `src/app/` and `src/common/` should be included to the project automatically - with a small difference to `src/sass/` folder.
+Partials SASS files (such as variables, mixins, etc.) put into `src/sass/includes/` must be manually imported in `src/sass/_includes.scss` file (you may want to set custom order for loading your styles).
+Partials located in `src/sass/_includes/` should be named with a leading underscore `_`, so the compiler knows not to generate them into a CSS file (see [SASS official site](http://sass-lang.com/guide#topic-4) for details).

 Vendor files downloaded with Bower can be added to project by editing `'vendor_files'` section in `config.json` file.
 The rest of this file should remain unchanged.